USAvian/USAvian/README.md

 __Outreach__.
 Similar to its role in teaching, the tool may also help increase awareness outside the scientific communities of the conseravtion efforts in their immediate area, or with respect to taxa of interest.
 We also envision this map to as a resource to which communication professionals can refer when researching conservation news per region or species.

-## Iterative Design and Development
+## Iterative Design and Development of the User Interface
 <img style="float: left;" src="/images/usability_concept.png">

 ## Desired Features